linukc/planning/README.md

 # planning
-2021 Sirius RAAI Summer School - Planning
+Lab 5 - Path Planning In the Environments with Dynamic Obstacles